Salt Gradient Solar Ponds

 maintaining a substantially constant salt density gradient in a

 non-convecting salt gradient pond.
-The apparatus for carrying out
+The apparatus for carrying

-substantially constant salt density gradient automatically in a
+a substantially constant salt density gradient automatically in

-highly efficient, simple and economic manner.
+a highly efficient, simple and economic manner.

 The present invention resides in a falling pond method for